-Around 104 million tons of fiber are processed annually around the world, for example for clothing, technical textiles or home textiles.
+Around 106 million tons of fiber were processed around the world in 2022, mainly for clothing, technical textiles or home textiles.
 Fiber consumption is growing with the world population and disposable income, on average between two and three percent per year.

 Rieter Business Model

 The process from fiber to textile begins with fiber production.
 A yarn is produced from the fibers, for example from cotton, linen, polyester or viscose.
 A textile is then produced from the yarn via various processing steps such as weaving, knitting, dyeing or finishing.

 Rieter is mainly engaged in yarn production from staple fibers.
-The most important of these are cotton (about 26 million tons per year), polyester (about 18 million tons per year) and viscose (about 6 million tons per year).
+The most important of these in 2022 were cotton (about 24 million tons), polyester (about 17 million tons) and viscose (about six million tons).